 Try this breakfast friendly take on the dessert crisp!
-This strawberry and rhubarb breakfast crisp is made with whole grains and just the tiniest amount of sugar!
+This strawberry and rhubarb breakfast crisp is made with whole grains, frozen fruit and lightly sweetened!

 Y'all know how I feel about all the 'New Year, New You' craziness.
 If not, let me sum it up.
 There's no need for a new you because current you is pretty cool.
 Let's resolve to treat current you to an amazing year.

 Now, here is one new thing for the new year that I can get down with and that's this month's Recipe Redux theme: A New Ingredient for the New Year.

 This one was actually surprisingly hard.
 Weird ingredients are kind of my thing.
 Short of picking up something for shock value (offal anyone?
 I bet a tripe recipe would bring in tons of blog traffic!), I was really having a hard time thinking of anything that was new to me.